ideaRunner/yolo-pet/README.md

   yorkshire_terrier
   ```

-  Create `yolov3.cfg` and Edit the last serveal lines, change fliters to 126 and classes to 37
+  Create `yolov3.cfg` and Edit the last serveal lines, change fliters to 126 and classes to 37.
+For yolov3, you need to find and change **3** times.
+For yolov2, you need to find and change **2** times.
+You also need to uncomment the train part `batch` and `subdivisions` in the first servel lines of this cfg file.

+  You can use our `.cfg` file in this repo if you don't want to change by your self.

   ```
   mv darknet/cfg/yolov3-voc.cfg darknet/cfg/yolov3-pet.cfg